microluxe20/microluxe20/src/markdown/microluxe20_handbook.md

 **Spell Difficulty Class (DC)** for all spells: 10 + Caster Level + Caster's MIND bonus

-When a spell is cast, the target of the spell must make a DC save (d20), unless the spell requires a different save.
+When a spell is cast, the target of the spell must make a DC save (d20), unless the spell states that it requires a different save.
 If the target scores lower than the caster's DC, they are affected by the spell.

 Here are three ways for spell casters to add a little more variety: